FIXED: No Devices Matches MBR Identifier

 Copy this hexadecimal Disk ID.

-If you’re working from a Windows machine, you can use a simple tool to extract and write the correct MBR identifier.
+If you are on a Windows machine, you can use a simple tool to read the MBR ID and automatically update the mbrid file on your Linux USB.

 1. Download Set-MBRID.exe

-2. Copy Set-MBRID.exe to the USB flash drive that contains your Linux installation.
+2. Copy Set-MBRID.exe to the USB drive containing your Linux installation.

-3. Run the tool by double-clicking it.
-It will:
+3. Run the tool by right clicking and selecting Run as Administrator.
+The program will:

 • Read the Disk Identifier of the USB drive